A nation of shopkeepers: Key workers as our critical infrastructure

-If our key workers get ill, which they do, we can not only reduce the chances of helping people in the hospital but also reduces the supply of food and medical supplies, decreasing people’s immune system.
+If our key workers get ill, which they do, we can not only reduce the chances of helping people in the hospital but also reduce the supply of food and medical supplies, decreasing people’s immune systems.
 What if we paid people for the value they bring to society?
 What if we made sure that they were professionalised and had guaranteed personal development & insurance in the same way staff in emergency services have.

 How can we connect local critical infrastructure — be it delivery, distribution, manufacturing, transport